Priteshrathwa/focusMode-extension/README.md

 MIT License — feel free to use and modify this extension.

----

 > Focus on what matters.
-Block the noise.
-Breathe in.
-Code out.